--Black line powder recipe: It is best to mix a black stain (rather than just pure traditional manganese dioxide, which has toxicity issues) with a balanced frit targeted at the temperature (e.g. Ferro 3195 for cone 04).
+-Black line powder recipe: It is best to mix a black stain (rather than just pure traditional manganese dioxide, which has toxicity issues) with a balanced frit (e.g. Ferro 3195 for cone 04).
 Since black stains of various chemistries are available, it would be best to try them all to discover the best performer.
 At first it might seem that a clayless mix, having no hardening or dry adhesion properties, would not be an ideal melt-carrier.
-However other factors (e.g. repulsion to the glaze, easy mixing of the powder and oil) are much more important (the kiln will burn away the oil and the frit:color mix will stay in place just fine).
 Testing is required to determine the best mix of frit and stain.
 Too much frit and the lines will melt too much and bleed into the color zones during firing.
 Too little and they will not fire-bond well to the body or fuse enough to be durable.
 For low temperature, start with a 50:50 mix.
 For stoneware a filler might be needed to prevent over-melting: e.g. 50:25:25 stain:frit:feldspar.
 Some clay will also be needed to create a good paste (e.g. 2-3% VeeGum, the more VeeGum the more water will be needed).

 -Screen printing: For this an oil carrier will be the best (wax will clog the screen).
 Developing a mix of color powder and oil that will screen-print easily can be difficult.
 Since the oil burns away you can focus on the printability of the mix without concern about the type of oil used.